IndicoDataSolutions/PDF-Highlighting/README.md

 a PDF w/ Indico's OCR/Prediction positional data.

-Assumes you have a trained extraction model and have installed the packages in 'requirements.txt' into a virtual env (tested w/ python 3.7.4- should work for 3.6+.
+Assumes you have a trained extraction model and have installed the packages via 'python setup.py install' (tested w/ python 3.7.4- should work for 3.6+).
 Change the specifications of the global variables to your pdf paths, your indico host, and your extraction model ID.